Sciss/Pointillism/README.md

 ## statement

-Pointillism is a utility library for the IEM POINT project.
-It is (C)opyright 2013 by Hanns Holger Rutz.
+Pointillism is a utility library for the [IEM POINT](http://point.kug.ac.at/) project.
+It is (C)opyright 2013 by IEM Graz / Hanns Holger Rutz.
 All rights reserved.
 Pointillism is released under the [GNU General Public License](https://raw.github.com/iem-projects/Pointillism/master/LICENSE) v2+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## linking